 Evaluate workplace policies and programs designed to reduce to nation’s burden of occupational illness and injury.PhD option.

-Study the biochemical mechanisms of toxicity and how the science of toxicology is used to protect human health through laboratory research, and the development of sound environmental policy and regulations.
+Think analytically about the biochemical mechanisms of toxicity and how toxicology is used to protect human health.
 MPH and MS options.